liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 Petra: \[Musica, what do you and your group think?\]

-Musica: \[…It seems like we're cursed by a fate where nothing goes right.\]
+Musica: \[…It seems like we're cursed to a fate where nothin' goes right.\]

 That voice conveyed an image of his shoulders slumping in defeat.